Goggle Eye Fish

 Physical Characteristics

-Most species have a robust, laterally compressed body.
-They often display shades of red, which is common among deep-sea fish.
-Red light doesn’t penetrate water deeply, making these fish harder to spot by predators in their dark habitat.
-They typically range in size from about 10 to 50 centimeters in length.
+Most species have a compact, laterally compressed body.
+They typically display shades of red — which is common among deep-sea and nocturnal fish.
+Here’s the interesting part: red light doesn’t penetrate deep water, so their red coloration actually makes them harder to see in their natural habitat.
+It’s essentially invisible camouflage.
+They range from about 10 to 50 centimeters in length, putting them solidly in the “small to medium” category.

 Habitat and Distribution